How to Appeal a Rejected Claim

 Call your insurance company if you don’t know why your claim was denied or if you have other questions about it.
 Be sure to ask if the claim was denied because of a billing error or missing information.

-If you think you may want to appeal the decision, ask the representative to go over the process or send you a description of how to appeal.
+If you think you may want to appeal the decision, ask the representative to go over the process with you or to send you a description of how to appeal.

 Keep records.
 Write the name of the person you talked to, the date, and what was done or decided.
 Do this for every phone call.